cfpb/regulations-core/README.md

 * pyelasticsearch - required if using Elastic Search
 * flake8 - while not strictly required, we try to meet its standards
 * pysolr - required if using solr as a search backend
-* south - Django's migration helper.
-Needed if using Django Models for storage

 ## API Docs